 For the wet bar, ensure that there is water in the freshwater tank.
 (See Shower and Wash Down information elsewhere in this section of the Owner's Manual.)
-Turn the latch on the lid that tops the sink and lift up.
-This allows access to the sink area.
+Flip over the lid that tops the sink to allow access to the sink area.
 The knobs turn as they do on land-based faucets.
 Note that the water is not pressurized so it will come out of the faucet with less force than it would ashore.
 The sink drains through the boat's bilge system.

-Water available is limited to the amount in the freshwater tank-water from the body in which you are boating is not brought aboard through this system.
+Water available is limited to the amount in the freshwater tank water from the body in which you are boating is not brought aboard through this system.